 Whether it is talking with school boards, school communication teams, administrators, teachers or students, Jeff loves engaging in conversations with educators and helping to move systems forward.

-I started blogging in 2005 on my blog The Thinking Stick and found it such a powerful way to reflect and share my thinking.
-I spend more time podcasting today than writing but I do still write a blog post every once and away and it truly is my portfolio of learning.
+Jeff started blogging in 2005 on my blog The Thinking Stick and found it such a powerful way to reflect and share his thinking.
+He spends more time podcasting today than writing but he does still write a blog post every once and away and it truly is his portfolio of learning.

 “Education is not the preparation for life;

 it is life itself” ~ John Dewey